 Certainly, it is a show that worships money – with glamorous locations, high fashion and opulent homes – while selling a storyline about money not being what’s important in life.
 It’s one of the show’s problems that it is trying to sell the idea that Jan-di will marry one of these billionaires as the only desirable outcome, and while it gets much better at depicting Jan-di’s working class family and friends, they definitely get edged out in importance by the F4 and their families.

-So why did I enjoy it so much?
-I think the level of ridiculousness (not to mention the mostly hammy acting) gives it a fairytale quality that largely allowed me to forgive the terrible message it was sending to its primarily tween audience.
+So why did I enjoy it at all?
+I think the level of ridiculousness (not to mention the mostly hammy acting) gives it a fairytale/pantomime quality that largely allowed me to forgive the terrible message it was sending to its primarily tween audience.
 In the moment, at least.
-I would not recommend this to an impressionable young person, but for an adult who already knows how real-life people should treat each other, it’s harmless fun.
+I would not recommend this to an impressionable young person, but for an adult who already knows how real-life people should treat each other, it’s (hopefully) harmless fun.
 And bizarrely addictive.

 This spoiler-tastic review does a really good job of explaining the show’s pros and cons.
 The comparison to Pride and Prejudice is apt – this story has pride, prejudice, romance and economic disparity in abundance, and Jun-pyo is not unlike Mr Darcy in his arrogance and conversational style.
 Another classic you could compare this to (and I guess this does constitute a spoiler) is The Taming of the Shrew.
 Jan-di is gradually worn down from spirited resistance to meek gratitude, and that is without a doubt the aspect of the series I liked the least.
 One of the things I initially liked about the show was that Jan-di stood up for herself and showed pride in her roots.
 But then it descends into endless situations from which Jan-di must be rescued – usually, for contorted reasons, by Ji-hoo.
 She is constantly saying thank you for being saved from problems created by the rich characters.